Codecademy/docs/content/ai/concepts/neural-networks/terms/gaussian-activation-function/gaussian-activation-function.md

   - 'paths/data-science'
 ---

-A **gaussian activation function** is a mathematical function also known as the normal distribution or bell curve function.
+A **Gaussian activation function** is a mathematical function known as the **normal distribution** or **bell curve** function.
 It is a fundamental concept in statistics and probability theory often used in AI and neural networks as a probability distribution function to model the output of a neuron.

 ## Gaussian Function